vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 Test server is available at `https://test-prover.vlayer.xyz`.

 ## Running Prover locally
-There are two ways to run your own prover server.
-You can either use vlayer CLI or Docker.
+There are two ways to run prover server: vlayer CLI and Docker.

 ### vlayer CLI
 Assuming vlayer is [installed](/getting-started/installation.html), you can start it with the following command: